How To Delete All Blank Columns in Microsoft Excel

 Other Easy to Perform Sorting Tasks

-Although technically using the Excel toolbar to delete empty columns and rows seems easier, the VBA macro method is foolproof, which means you can use it even in older Microsoft Excel versions.
+Although using the Excel toolbar to delete empty columns and rows seems easier, the VBA macro method is foolproof, which means you can use it even in older Microsoft Excel versions.

-Using the same VBA module or Go To function menu, you can do so much more in Excel.
+Using the same VBA module or the Go To function menu, you can do so much more in Excel.
 Do you have certain formulas that are no longer relevant? – You can remove them as well or rearrange them accordingly.

 You can also remove unnecessary comments or all comments from your project if you don’t want them to show up during your presentation.
 Look into VBA if you want to be an Excel power user.